Golden Trout Natural History Workshop, Inc.

 ___________________________________________________________

-Summer Schedule -- 2010
+Workshop Schedule -- 202?

-A non-refundable registration fee of $100 per person is due at the time of registration and is included in the total fee cost.
+A non-refundable registration fee of $100 per person is due at the time of registration and is included in the total fee/cost.
 Full payment must be received not later than May 1.
 Absolutely no refunds will be made on cancellations after May 1 unless there is a replacement.
 Note that travel insurance may be available but is the responsibility of individual guests.

 ___________________________________________________________